Quantization of skyrmions using instantons: The 8-skyrmion as two cubic 4-skyrmions

 To solve the equation \eqref{eq:finalSchro} numerically, we extend the domain from $[0,\pi/4]$ to $[0,\pi]$.
 On the extended domain, all the vibrational wavefunctions are periodic and we discretize the Schr\"odinger equation as such, which becomes an eigenvalue problem.
 The four lowest energy solutions when $J=I=0$ (and hence $E_{L_3, K_3} = 0$) are shown in Figure \ref{fig:wvfns}.
 When spin or isospin is non-zero, the vibrational wavefunctions receive a small correction.
 Each vibrational wavefunction is labeled by an irrep, depending on how it transforms under the vibrational group.
 We remind the reader that wavefunctions which are invariant (pick up a sign) under $\xi \mapsto \xi + \pi/2$ are labeled by $A$ (resp. $B$) and those that are even (odd) under $\xi \mapsto -\xi$ are sub-labeled by $g$ (resp. $u$).
 Note that the wavefunctions $A_g$ and $B_u$ have similar energies as they are both concentrated at the minimum energy configuration $\xi=\pi/4$.
 The symmetry of the other wavefunctions forces them to vanish at the minimum, and so they have much higher energy.

 To compare with experimental data, we must fix the physical units of the theory.
 We choose units to fit the first excited state, with $(I,J) =(0,2)$, to the first experimentally observed state with the same quantum numbers.
 Hence we take $f_\pi = 184$ MeV and $e=3.3$.
 The allowed states for each isospin $I=0,1$ and spin $J=0,\dots,4$, and their energies, are displayed in Table \ref{tab:list_of_states}.
-Our model describes five low-lying states of $^8$Be, all of which have rigid-rotor equivalents.
+For each spin/isospin structure, there are two states: one with lower energy and one with higher energy.
+The low energy states arise from the $A_g$ and $B_u$ wavefunctions.
+These all have rigid-rotor equivalent states in the Skyrme model \cite{battye2009light}.
+The states with $B_g$ vibrational wavefunction are equivalent to the rigid body states of the untwisted cube.
+These have a high energy mostly because the untwisted cube has much higher energy than twisted cube.
+Finally the $A_u$ wavefunction produces states which cannot be described by a rigid rotor, and these have very high energy.

+There are three low-lying states of $^8$Be which form a rotational band and are seen experimentally.
 Our model also contains many states with very high energy (greater than $25$MeV).
 As energy increases, so does the number of experimentally observed states.
 Hence it is impossible to match our states with any observed states.
 The most important fact is that our model does not introduce new states which are not consistent with experimental data.

 The energy spectrum is plotted in Figure \ref{fig:EnergySpec}.
 In a harmonic, rigid rotor approximation each classical solution gives rise to a set of quantum states called bands, whose energy increases with $J(J+1)$.
 Figure \ref{fig:EnergySpec} clearly reveals that a similar result occurs in our model but with the bands built upon vibrational wavefunctions.
 In the $I=0$ plot, we see a band in red, built upon the $A_g$ wavefunction, and a higher energy band in green built upon the $B_g$ wavefunction.
-In the $I=0$ plot there are three bands, built upon the lowest energy $B_u$, $A_u$ and $B_g$ wavefunctions.
+In the $I=1$ plot there are three bands, built upon the lowest energy $B_u$, $A_u$ and $B_g$ wavefunctions.

+Beryllium-8 is a difficult nucleus to study both theoretically and experimentally, as it is unstable to decay into two $\alpha$-particles.
+This fact alone motivates models which describe the nucleus as two $\alpha$-particles.
+The experimental spectrum includes spin $0^+$, $2^+$, and $4^+$ states whose energies are consistent with a quantized rigid rotor.
+This provides further evidence of the basic model: two $\alpha$-particles in a central potential.
+This was proposed and studied in the original $\alpha$-particle paper from 1937 \cite{wheeler1937molecular} and the basic picture still holds in modern, more complicated, frameworks such as the algebraic cluster model \cite{bijker2020cluster}.